CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 1.5.3.Sec=“Company Covered Person” means, with respect to the Company as an “issuer” for purposes of Rule 506 promulgated under the Securities Act, any Person listed in the first paragraph of Rule 506(d)(1).

-1.5.4.Sec={1.5.4.1.Sec} {1.5.4.2.Sec} {1.5.4.3.Sec}.
+1.5.4.Sec={1.5.4.1.Cl} {1.5.4.2.cl} {1.5.4.3.cl}.

-1.5.4.1.Sec=“Company Intellectual Property” means all patents, patent applications, trademarks, trademark applications, service marks, service mark applications, tradenames, copyrights, trade secrets, domain names, mask works, information and proprietary rights and processes, similar or other intellectual property rights, subject matter of any of the foregoing, tangible embodiments of any of the foregoing, licenses in, to and under any of the foregoing, and any and all such cases
+1.5.4.1.Cl=“Company Intellectual Property” means all patents, patent applications, trademarks, trademark applications, service marks, service mark applications, tradenames, copyrights, trade secrets, domain names, mask works, information and proprietary rights and processes, similar or other intellectual property rights, subject matter of any of the foregoing, tangible embodiments of any of the foregoing, licenses in, to and under any of the foregoing, and any and all such cases

-1.5.4.2.Sec=[that are owned or used by] [as are necessary to]
+1.5.4.2.cl={that are owned or used by/as are necessary to}

-1.5.4.3.Sec=the Company in the conduct of the Company’s business as now conducted and as presently proposed to be conducted
+1.5.4.3.cl=the Company in the conduct of the Company’s business as now conducted and as presently proposed to be conducted

-1.5.5.Sec={1.5.5.1.Sec} {1.5.5.2.Sec} {1.5.5.3.Sec}.
+1.5.5.Sec={1.5.5.1.Cl} {1.5.5.2.cl} {1.5.5.3.cl}.

-1.5.5.1.Sec=“Indemnification Agreement” means the agreement between the Company and the director
+1.5.5.1.Cl=“Indemnification Agreement” means the agreement between the Company and the director

-1.5.5.2.Sec=and Purchaser Affiliates
+1.5.5.2.cl=and Purchaser Affiliates

-1.5.5.3.Sec=designated by any Purchaser entitled to designate a member of the Board of Directors pursuant to the Voting Agreement, dated as of the date of the Initial Closing, in the form of Exhibit D attached to this Agreement
+1.5.5.3.cl=designated by any Purchaser entitled to designate a member of the Board of Directors pursuant to the Voting Agreement, dated as of the date of the Initial Closing, in the form of Exhibit D attached to this Agreement

-1.5.6.Sec={1.5.6.1.Sec} {1.5.6.2.Sec} {1.5.6.3.Sec}.
+1.5.6.Sec={1.5.6.1.Cl} {1.5.6.2.cl} {1.5.6.3.cl}.

-1.5.6.1.Sec=“Investors’ Rights Agreement” means the agreement among the Company and the Purchasers
+1.5.6.1.Cl=“Investors’ Rights Agreement” means the agreement among the Company and the Purchasers

-1.5.6.2.Sec=and certain other stockholders of the Company
+1.5.6.2.cl=and certain other stockholders of the Company

-1.5.6.3.Sec=dated as of the date of the Initial Closing, in the form of Exhibit E attached to this Agreement
+1.5.6.3.cl=dated as of the date of the Initial Closing, in the form of Exhibit E attached to this Agreement

 1.5.7.Sec=“Key Employee” means any executive-level employee (including division director and vice president-level positions) as well as any employee or consultant who either alone or in concert with others develops, invents, programs or designs any Company Intellectual Property.

-1.5.8.Sec={1.5.8.1.Sec} {1.5.8.2.Sec} {1.5.8.3.Sec}.
+1.5.8.Sec={1.5.8.1.Cl} {1.5.8.2.cl} {1.5.8.3.cl}.

-1.5.8.1.Sec=“Knowledge” including the phrase “to the Company’s knowledge” shall mean the actual knowledge
+1.5.8.1.Cl=“Knowledge” including the phrase “to the Company’s knowledge” shall mean the actual knowledge

-1.5.8.2.Sec=after reasonable investigation
+1.5.8.2.cl=after reasonable investigation

-1.5.8.3.Sec=of the following officers: {specify_names}
+1.5.8.3.cl=of the following officers: {specify_names}

 1.5.9.Sec=“Management Rights Letter” means the agreement between the Company and {PurchaserName}, dated as of the date of the Initial Closing, in the form of Exhibit F attached to this Agreement.